 Learning Center teachers assist students in systematically reviewing computational skill areas needing mastery.
 They also increase students’ ability to use the language of math to solve applied problems.
 Again, these strategies are applied across the curriculum at Dearborn.

 Challenges in spoken and written language, including pragmatic language, may directly hinder a student’s ability to develop age-appropriate skills and their ability to access grade-level curriculum.
 Full-time speech-language pathologists provide services to students in need and consult with all staff members at Dearborn Academy on how to enrich the classroom with reading, language, and executive function instruction for all students.

 The collaboration between the special educators, speech-language pathologists, therapeutic clinicians and occupational therapists promotes tailored instruction that helps students access grade-level curriculum despite any missed time throughout their educational careers.
 Dearborn’s speech-language pathologists assess and treat pragmatic language, social cognition, expressive and receptive language skills, written language, articulation and executive function.
 They do this while accounting for students’ other academic, emotional and sensory needs.

 A certified Occupational Therapist is on the Dearborn Academy staff and participates in assessing student needs and planning interventions supportive of student learning.
-For those students requiring this sort of intervention (about 25% of the students), the OT creates one-to-one/small group sessions to strengthen areas such as postural stability, fine motor control and dexterity, visual perceptual skills, sensory processing skills and executive functioning.
+For those students requiring this sort of intervention, the OT creates one-to-one/small group sessions to strengthen areas such as postural stability, fine motor control and dexterity, visual perceptual skills, sensory processing skills and executive functioning.

 The use of adaptive equipment, specialized curricula in handwriting and keyboarding, and classroom activities promoting sensory motor input help students operate more effectively in their classroom setting.
 The OT also works with teachers to learn how to take sensory issues into account in designing classroom activities and layout and helping students learn to regulate their emotions and behavior.